-- First, choose and watch any feature-length film set in the ancient Roman world.
-You can also choose two episodes of a television series set in the Roman world. - Then find the ancient primary source material it was based on and read it.
-For example, if you chose the movie Gladiator, which is set the reign of Commodus, the primary source you'd need would be the main ancient accounts of the life and times of Commodus.
-Your primary source(s) must come from the ancient world (before 500 CE). - Some suggestions for possible films or series and their corresponding sources are below.
-The list is not exhaustive, and you are not limited to this list as long as the film you choose is set in the Roman world and is based on ancient primary sources.
+- First, choose and watch any feature-length film set in the ancient era (3500 BCE to 500 CE) that involves depictions of gender or gender expectations.
+You can also choose two episodes of a television series set in the ancient world. - Then find the ancient primary source material it was based on and read it.
+For example, if you chose the movie 300, which is about Spartans fighting Persian invaders at the Battle of Thermopylae, the primary source you'd need would be the main ancient account of that battle, which is in Book 7 of The Histories by the famous historian Herodotos.
+Your primary source(s) must come from the ancient world (before 500 CE).

+• Some suggestions for possible films or series and their corresponding sources are listed on the course website.
+The list is not exhaustive, and you are not limited to this list as long as the film you choose is set in the ancient world and is based on ancient primary sources.